 Global go ahead for carbon capture

-At a meeting today (7 April 2011) in Abu Dhabi, politicians at the Clean Energy Ministerial endorsed recommendations from the Carbon Capture, Use and Storage (CCUS) Action Group chaired by Australia and the UK.
+Energy ministers from around the world have agreed to proposals to help speed up the global adoption of carbon capture and storage.At a meeting today (7 April 2011) in Abu Dhabi, politicians at the Clean Energy Ministerial endorsed recommendations from the Carbon Capture, Use and Storage (CCUS) Action Group chaired by Australia a

 Continue reading this with an IEMA membership

 Already a Member?

 - News, analysis & innovation from our sector